 The service engineer will then use sophisticated tools (proprietary screws, hot gun, dryer, pliers, etc.) to replace the battery.
 So, I think you get the idea of what makes a battery accessible and easy to replace (or swap).

-Now, let’s just get scale it up, say to the scale of a vehicle.
-Instead of going to the charging station and waiting for your vehicle to get charged, you can instead take a charged battery and plug it into your vehicle, and drive away.
+Now, let’s just scale it up, say to the scale of a vehicle.
+Instead of going to the charging station and waiting for your vehicle to get charged, you can instead take a charged battery plug it into your vehicle, and drive away.
 The person (energy operator) who gave you the charged battery will then take your discharged battery and charge it before the next customer comes in.

 In a vehicle with battery swapping, the battery is not owned by the user.
 Rather it is owned by another person who is known as an energy operator.
-It is the role of the energy operator to buy the batteries, charge them and keep them ready for you.
+It is the role of the energy operator to buy the batteries, charge them, and keep them ready for you.
 For this, you pay him a small fee.

 So, let’s say that you are going on a long drive from Mumbai to Bangalore, and you realize that you will not be able to complete the entire trip in one charge.
 You could go to the swap station that is on the way.
 The energy operator would have kept a battery charged for you.
 You go in, he changes the battery.